SCOPE OF THIS CHAPTER

 Pupils with Education, Health and Care Plans (ECHP)

-Where a child has an Education, Health and Care Plan (previously a Statement of Special Educational Needs), the Plan must be transferred.
-The LA where the child is living usually holds the EHCP for the child unless they are living in a residential home, in which case their home LA retains the EHCP.
-If the EHCP is being adopted by another LA, the SEND team need to be informed immediately to let them know that a LAC with SEN has moved into their area and will need a school.
+Where a child has an Education, Health and Care Plan, the Plan must be transferred, unless it is in the best interests of the child that the EHCP remains with the home LA.
+The local authority where the child is living usually holds the EHCP for the child unless they are living in a residential home, in which case their home local authority retains the EHCP.
+If the EHCP is being adopted by another local authority, the SEND team need to be informed immediately to let them know that a Child in Care with SEN has moved into their area and will need a school; and this will include information pertaining to any mobility issues which affect the child's ability to walk to school.
+It is to note that the legal responsibility for the EHCP, and associated funding, remains the responsibility of the home authority.

 4. When a Child Needs or Joins a New School